HONORS CURRICULUM

 Honors programming includes cohort classes that offer an integrated sequence of themed courses, core- and upper-level seminars, independent research and a capstone senior experience.
 Full course offerings and descriptions can be found through the link below.

-Introductory Seminars
+Introductory Courses

 These courses fulfill specific Core requirements in the Humanities (History, English, Philosophy, Theology), Social Sciences (Political Science, Psychology, Sociology, Economics, Geography), Mathematics, the Fine Arts, the Augustine and Culture Program (ACS), Ethics and Business.

-Upper-Level Electives
+Upper-Level Courses

-The program also offers a variety of upper-level electives, which may be used to fulfill free-elective requirements or elective requirements in some majors.
+The program also offers a variety of upper-level courses, which may be used to fulfill free-elective requirements or elective requirements in some majors.
 In addition to these regularly scheduled seminars, students are encouraged to design more specialized independent study courses in which they can work individually with a faculty mentor.

 SENIOR THESIS